-The anticipated results of the Tailwater Study will help sustain agriculture by ensuring that Fort Lyon farmers continue to have incentives to invest in their operations and install irrigation system improvements.
+The results of the Tailwater Study will help sustain agriculture by ensuring that Fort Lyon farmers continue to have incentives to invest in their operations and install irrigation system improvements and ensure their shares' transferrable yield is appropriately determined.
 Such investments are needed to ensure the future health and vitality of agricultural communities.
 Moreover, these irrigation system investments could improve water quality and benefit both the environment and recreation on the Lower Arkansas River.